prebuild/prebuild-install/README.md

 #### Local prebuilds

-If you want to use prebuilds from your local filesystem, you can use the `% your package name %_local_prebuilds` .npmrc variable to set a path to the folder containing prebuilds.
+If you want to use prebuilds from your local filesystem, you can use the `npm_config_% your package name %_local_prebuilds` .npmrc variable to set a path to the folder containing prebuilds.
 For example:

 ```
-leveldown_local_prebuilds=/path/to/prebuilds
+npm_config_leveldown_local_prebuilds=/path/to/prebuilds
 ```

 This option will look directly in that folder for bundles created with `prebuild`, for example: